BlueBrain/SimulationTutorials/README.md

 The content provided in this repository was created by the following contributors in the context of the Human Brain Project and the Blue Brain Project:

-* Elisabetta Iavarone @ Blue Brain Project
+* Elisabetta Iavarone @ Blue Brain Project, EPFL, Switzerland
-* Werner Van Geit @ Blue Brain Project
+* Werner Van Geit @ Blue Brain Project, EPFL, Switzerland